devpin95/MeshGenerator/README.md

 An extra step we can take to improve our simple noise function is to apply smoothing to our results.
 Because our lattice is a random grid of values between 0 and 1, the resulting height map will look blocky, with straight lines between points.
 Adding a smoothing function to the value returned from the simple noise function allows us to map to a function that has a smoother transition between 0 and 1.

-Here are a list of smoothing function implemented in this demo:
+Here are a list of smoothing function implemented in this demo and a graph comparing each output in Figure 1:

 | Name | Function |
 | --- | --- |